AM-Stormyr/cart253/topics/mod-jam/planning.md

 Events

 - If the user clicks the mouse
-    - If the tongue is still inside the frog's mouth
+    - If the tongue is still inside the einstein's mouth
         - Launch the tongue